-of the ABG densities.
+accuracy of the ABG densities.
 It also supports the much-cited finding of ABG that the left-tail of the conditional density of GDP growth moves with the tightness of financial conditions.
 But the nonparametric approach delivers conditional forecast densities with very different features than those when, following ABG, a skewed-t density is assumed globally.
 In particular, linking to Adrian et al. (2021), we find that the very same QRs used by ABG do, in fact, deliver multimodal GDP growth density forecasts.
 This is notably so at times of recession, when conditioning on a popular index of financial conditions.
 The evolution over the business cycle of multimodalities rather than asymmetries then becomes the dominant macroeconomic narrative of the conditional predictive distribution of GDP growth.
+But even though, especially when implemented as proposed in this paper, QRs can flexibly capture nonlinearities when forecasting, as a nonparametric (reduced-form) model they cannot so readily discriminate between alternative (more structural) explanations for the observed distributional properties of GDP growth.
+This would require stronger parametric assumptions.

-The focus in this paper is the construction of density forecasts from QRs, given their growing use in macroeconomics and finance since ABG.
+This paper focuses on the construction of density forecasts from QRs, given their growing use in macroeconomics and finance since ABG.
 A large literature, of course, considers the production of density forecasts using other methods; see Aastveit et al. (2019) for a review.
-A literature has also grown up, in response to ABG, on the production of GaR and density forecasts using both parametric and nonparametric alternatives to QR; for example, see Carriero et al. (2020a), Caldara et al. (2021), Plagborg-Moller et al. (2020), De Polis et al. (2020), and Adrian et al. (2021).
+A literature has also grown up, in response to ABG, on the production of GaR and density forecasts using both parametric and nonparametric alternatives to QR; for example, see Caldara et al. (2021), De Polis et al. (2020), Plagborg-Moller et al. (2020), Adrian et al. (2021), and Carriero et al. (2023).
 By contrast, we deliberately stick to the QR models of ABG.
 In so doing, we emphasize the empirical importance of moving beyond their skewed-t parametric assumption when fitting the density to these quantile forecasts.